Events

 Fall 2020: Prashanth Menon (CMU)

-Speaker: Prashanth Menon [INFO]
+Prashanth Menon

 Just-in-time (JIT) query compilation is a technique to improve analytical query performance in database management systems (DBMSs).
 But the cost of compiling each query can be significant relative to its execution time.
 This overhead prohibits the DBMS from employing well-known adaptive query processing (AQP) methods to generate a new plan for a query if data distributions do not match the optimizer’s estimations.
 The optimizer could eagerly generate multiple sub-plans for a query, but it can only include a few alternatives as each addition increases the query compilation time.